 I am obviously limited in what images I can post at this stage but look forward to the final shots being unveiled in June.
 Posters go out this week for the special launch party that features such greats as Katharine Philippa and David C Clements.

 Both images are using the amazing 14mm lens.
-The f/2.8 lens was perfect for snapshots in this really low light setting.
+The f/2.8 lens was perfect for shallow depth of field snapshots in this really low light setting.

 Given the large volume of dirt and dust I was reluctant to start changing lenses in this environment so ended up also taking a few 50mm shots with the video rig.